How to Do a Mediterranean Diet the French Way

 Print Recipe

-This recipe was inspired by a suggestion from my cousin Amber for a healthy, high protein recipe for le Blog.
-She uses raw red peppers, I roasted the peppers to make them more like the Provencal dish Petits Farcis, or stuffed vegatables.
+This recipe was inspired by a suggestion from my cousin Amber for a healthy, high protein recipe to use for le Blog.
+She uses raw red peppers, I roasted the peppers slightly to make them more like the Provencal dish Petits Farcis (stuffed vegetables), but you do you!.
+These would also be good in mini halved peppers – mix in some goat cheese – delicious as an hors d'oeuvre!

 Course: Main Course, Salad